archatelain/intro_to_R/basics.md

 >df[sample(nrow(df), 3), ]
 >```

-In terms of structure a data.frame is in fact a list of which all elements are the same size.
+In terms of structure a dataframe is in fact a list of which all elements are the same size.
 This allows representing the data in a table.

 ```r
 is.list(df)
 lapply(df, length)
 ```

-data.frame thus have both lists and matrices capabilities.
+Dataframes thus have both lists and matrices capabilities.
 We shall see it in the following exercise:

 ### Exercise 10
 Using the dataframe `df` we created earlier: